Omlet for VS Code

 Click on a prop value to see exactly where the component is used with that specific prop-value combo.

 We plan to provide more insights in the editor, integrate it further with Omlet’s Dashboard, and introduce linter-like capabilities.
-Feel free to tell us more about your experience with the extension and share any feedback at hi@omlet.dev.
+Feel free to tell us more about your experience with the extension and share any feedback at .